 If the margin of victory in the closest contest is a number larger than the number of challenged ballots, the challenged ballots do not have to be resolved.

 If the margin of victory for any contest is a number that is less than the number of challenged ballots, the Rules require that the Election Supervisor resolve the challenges.
-Call your Regional Director or the OES immediately if challenges ballots must be resolved.
-Then box all election material, seal it with tape, have the observers sign the seal and securely store the materials until a representative of our office arrives to handle the resolution process.
+Call your Regional Director or the OES immediately if challenged ballots must be resolved.
+Then box all election material, seal the boxes with tape, have the observers sign the seal and securely store the materials until your Regional Director or another OES representative arrives to handle the resolution process.
 Complete a ballot tally certification marked "interim" and send it to the OES.

-I. Permanent Storage

-As soon as possible after the winners of all offices have been determined, all previously boxed and sealed ballots and count materials should be permanently stored in a secure place.
+- Permanent Storage - As soon as possible after the winners of all offices have been determined, all previously boxed and sealed ballots and count materials should be permanently stored in a secure place.
 Hold these materials for at least one year from the date of the count.
 Once a year has passed, these materials must be destroyed.
-They may not be reviewed or copied or retained for use in any subsequent election.
+They may not be reviewed or copied or retained for use in any subsequent election. - If the election was conducted by a 3rd Party Election Vendor, the election materials must be boxed, sealed and shipped or hand delivered to the Election Supervisor or his designee in the manner described in the Election Supervisor's Form 34A.
+A copy of Form 34A can be found in Tab 35.
+A fully completed and executed copy of Form 34A must be included with the election materials or otherwise delivered to the Election Supervisor or his designee at the time of delivery of the election materials.